 Your credit score is only one aspect of your credit report.
 Bureaus will also note your employment position, your financial history, and any information the organisation already has about you.

 Based on all of the information above, the bureau will translate its findings into a score.
 This is known as the credit score.

-When it comes to accessing a good credit score in the UK, you need to take into account the fact that there are three leading credit reference agencies (CRAs), each of which provides you with varying credit scores categorised as very poor, poor fair, good and excellent.
-A credit score of 881-960 is considered good.
+When it comes to accessing what is a good credit score in the UK, you need to take into account the fact that there are three leading credit reference agencies (CRAs), each of which provides you with varying credit scores categorised as very poor, poor fair, good and excellent.
+What is considered a good credit score by each CRA is listed below:

 Below you’ll find credit scores from each of the agencies.
 Any score that falls below the ‘fair’ range may be considered bad credit.